lbpapers/lbp-poc/_posts/ad2000/1989-07-20-the-challenge-of-ad2000-and-Beyond-the-manila-manifesto.md

 ---
 layout: default
-title: "The Challenge of AD 2000 and Beyond: The Manila Manifesto"
+title: "The Challenge of AD2000 and Beyond: The Manila Manifesto"
 date: 1989-07-20
 category: ad2000
 author: John Stott and others